Meenta/hustle/README.md

 When you are done, let us know and we can schedule a time to talk.
 Remember perfection is the goal, we are looking for __vision__, __direction__ and __hustle__.

+Show your work, document issues or to-do items, and be ready to talk about your approach.

 Thanks!